-Every Saturday & Sunday afternoon we run farm tours at our goat dairy.
+Every Sunday afternoon we run farm tours at our goat dairy.
 While on a tour you can pat and feed a baby goat, milk a goat by hand, watch a cheese making demonstration, learn all about goats, and taste some of our delicious gelato and cheese.
-Our tours start at 1:05pm, 2:15pm, and 3:25pm and go for around an hour.
+Our tours start at 1:00pm & 2:30pm and go for around an hour.
 They are a fantastic family event for all ages, including small children.

 Eftpos is available at the farm for you to buy our goat milk products.

 We are a family run business based in the north of the Scenic Rim of Queensland, Australia.
 All stages of production happen on our farm.
 From milking, to manufacturing, to packaging.

 We started using goat's milk after we discovered that it has many benefits.
 Studies have shown that goat's milk is absorbed by the body much faster than cow's milk.
 People who suffer headaches, an upset stomach, or produce phlegm after consuming cow's milk can usually have goat's milk with no adverse effects.
 Although goat's milk is not lactose free, it is what we like to call 'lactose friendly.'